 There are a variety of health professions, each of which plays a vital role in meeting health care needs, not only here but throughout the world.
 This website contains information about what you should do as an undergraduate at Wake Forest University (WFU) to prepare for a career in any of these fields.

-At Wake Forest you will be assigned an academic advisor for your first two years, until you declare a major.
+At Wake Forest, you will be assigned an academic advisor for your first two years, until you declare a major.
 However, in addition to your academic advisor you can see the appropriate health profession advisor if you have questions about a preparation for a specific health professions career.
-Below is a list of advisors and the students they advise.
+Follow this link to learn more about the advisors: click here to learn more.